 - Level 4 – Philanthropic Responsibilities = Be a good corporate citizen.
 Contribute resources to the community; improve quality of life.

-This article, and the four levels, clarifies the foundation for one of the key concepts of social responsibility.
-It clearly puts the need for a business to be profitable FIRST and then adds increasing levels of responsibility on top of this foundation.
+This categorization puts the need for a business to be profitable FIRST and then adds increasing levels of responsibilities.
 These are often also referred to as types of social responsibility.

-For most businesses, Carroll’s 1, 2, and 3 levels are now standard.
-Businesses are expected to be profitable, legal, and ethical.
-They then can CHOOSE to be philanthropic or a good corporate citizen.
-Most of the activities people refer to now within “Corporate Social Responsibility” activities fall only into Level 4.
+Carroll’s second and third levels are now standard expectations for businesses.
+People simply expect companies to be legal and ethical.
+However, most of the activities people refer to now within “Corporate Social Responsibility” activities fall only into Level 4.

 Levels of Small Business Social Responsibility

 In previous blogs, I’ve talked about how the general principles and intention of Corporate Social Responsibility apply to Small Businesses.
-However, I don’t believe that the APPROACH to Corporate Social Responsibility is the best for Small Businesses.
+However, I also said I don’t believe that the APPROACH to Corporate Social Responsibility is the best for small businesses.

 Small Business Owners rarely have the resources, or the need, to implement large programs.
-The Small Actions Framework (SAF) was specifically created to provide an alternative and easier approach for Small Business Owners (if you haven’t already read the blog post introducing the Small Actions Framework, you may want to do so before continuing here).
+Therefore, I created the Small Actions Framework (SAF) to provide an alternative and more manageable approach for Small Business Owners.

-To communicate and work with all Small Business Owners, I created four levels of Small Business Social Responsibility that categorize a Small Business Owner’s interest, awareness, and activity regarding social responsibility:
+As part of the SAF, I also created four Small Business Social Responsibility levels based on a Small Business Owner’s interest, awareness, and activity regarding social responsibility.

-Level 1 – Casual Small Business Social Responsibility
+Level 1 – Passive Small Business Social Responsibility

-The goal of Small Actions Greater Good is to move every business from Level 1 (Casual) to Level 2 (Reactive) at the very least.
-The transition point from Level 1 to Level 2 happens when a Small Business Owner has a better understanding of how social responsibility can apply to small businesses and accepts that it’s OK to communicate about and benefit from social responsibility.
+At the very least, Small Actions Greater Good aims to move every business from Level 1 (Passive) to Level 2 (Reactive).
+The transition point from Level 1 to Level 2 happens when a Small Business Owner becomes more aware of social responsibility and accepts that it’s OK to benefit from doing good.

 Level 2 – Reactive Small Business Social Responsibility

-Level 2 of the SAF is Casual Small Business Social Responsibility.
-At this level, a Small Business Owner is aware of Social Responsibility, understands and accepts how it could benefit their business, and is interested in doing more good.
-However, they don’t have the time or resources to make plans for specific efforts.
+Level 2 of the SAF is “Reactive Small Business Social Responsibility.”
+At this level, a Small Business Owner is aware of social responsibility, understands and accepts how it could benefit their business, and is interested in doing good.
+However, they don’t have the time or resources to plan specific efforts.

-The goal of businesses in Level 2 is to embrace a Social Responsibility Mindset, incorporate social responsibility into decisions whenever presented with an opportunity, and to communicate about and therefore benefit from these actions when possible.
+The goal of businesses in Level 2 is to embrace a Social Responsibility Mindset and try to incorporate social responsibility into their business decisions whenever presented with an opportunity.

-For example, a Small Business Owners may be ordering new supplies for the office, and keeping social responsibility in mind, he/she may opt for selecting recycled paper.
-For Level 2, it’s about making socially responsible choices when or if an opportunity arises.
-The decisions are made primarily in reaction to other decisions; they are not planned in advance.
-The action is usually done as a simple task (without multiple steps).
+For example, the owner of a Reactive Business may be ordering new supplies for the office.
+While keeping social responsibility in mind, they select recycled paper instead of non-recycled paper.
+For Level 2 it’s about making socially responsible choices when or if an opportunity arises.
+The choices are made primarily in reaction to other business decisions; they are not planned in advance.

 Level 3 – Intentional Small Business Social Responsibility

-The transition point from Level 3 to Level 4 happens when a Small Business Owner makes a larger commitment to incorporate social responsibility as an integral component of their business and commits to strategically planning a larger approach.
+The transition point from Level 3 to Level 4 happens when a Small Business Owner makes a more significant commitment to incorporate social responsibility as an integral component of their business and commits to developing a strategic approach.

 Level 4 – Strategic Small Business Social Responsibility

-The goal of a business in Level 4 is to do as much effective social good as possible that is intimately connected to the purpose and mission of their business and woven into their overall strategic planning process.
+The goal of businesses in Level 4 is to do as much effective social good as possible that is intimately connected to the purpose and mission of their business and woven into their overall strategic planning process.

-- Holistic Strategic Approach – A business is focused on improving its Social Responsibility efforts across all four categories (1 – Business Integrity, 2 – Health, Safety, and Wellness, 3 – Environmental Impact, and 4 – Community Engagement)
+- Holistic Strategic Approach – A business focuses on improving its social responsibility efforts across all four categories (1 – Business Integrity, 2 – Health, Safety, and Wellness, 3 – Environmental Impact, and 4 – Community Engagement)

-- Cornerstone Strategic Approach – A business selects particular categories of action to focus its strategic approach around that specifically connect to its mission, purpose, or values.
+- Cornerstone Strategic Approach – A business focuses on actions that specifically connect to its mission, purpose, or values.

 Businesses often oscillate between Level 2 and Level 3 as their resources permit.
-However, once a business transitions to Level 4 it’s unusual to change as the commitment to social responsibility becomes a part of their business.
+However, once a business moves to Level 4, they rarely drop back down to Level 2 or 3 because the commitment to social responsibility becomes a woven part of their business.

 What Level of Social Responsibility Applies to Your Business?